f-marchi/alma-classifier/README.md

    - Outputs the predicted subtype and its probability
    - If confidence is below threshold (default 0.5), outputs "Not confident"
    - For predictions with confidence between 0.5-0.8, also outputs the second most likely subtype and its probability
-   - All probabilities are rounded to 3 decimal places

 2. **AML Epigenomic Risk** (only for AML/MDS samples):
    - Outputs "High" or "Low" risk prediction
    - Includes P(Death) at 5y probability
    - Outputs "Not confident" if prediction confidence is below threshold
    - Non-AML/MDS samples receive "NaN" values
-   - All probabilities are rounded to 3 decimal places

 3. **38CpG AML Signature** (only for AML/MDS samples):
    - Outputs continuous hazard score (38CpG-HazardScore)
    - Provides binary risk stratification (38CpG-AMLsignature: High/Low)
    - Non-AML/MDS samples receive "NaN" values
-   - Scores are rounded to 3 decimal places

-The model will not generate predictions when:
-- Input data is missing required CpG sites
-- Sample quality doesn't meet minimum requirements
-- Risk predictions are requested for non-AML/MDS samples
-- Confidence threshold is not met (outputs "Not confident" instead)

 ## Citation